-By studying the response by smugglers to policy measures, our paper is close in spirit to Friebel and Guriev (2006), who model how smugglers establish labour/debt contracts with poor migrants, which force them to repay their fee.
+their fee.
 In this context, they show that deportation and border control policies do not have the same effects on illegal migration: stricter deportation policies may increase the flow of illegal immigrants and worsen the skill composition of immigrants while stricter border controls decrease overall immigration and may result in an increase in debt-financed migration.
-A key assumption of their model is that migrants are liquidity constrained and cannot pay upfront the fee, which gives rise to these contracts.7 In a different context where contracts are not legally enforceable between traffickers and smuggled migrants, which leads to migrants' exploitation, Tamura (2010) shows that destination countries with limited resources may prefer to improve the apprehension of smugglers and their clients at the border rather than inland.
+A key assumption of their model is that migrants are liquidity constrained and cannot pay upfront the fee, which gives rise to these contracts.8 In a different context where contracts are not legally enforceable between traffickers and smuggled migrants, which leads to migrants' exploitation, Tamura (2010) shows that destination countries with limited resources may prefer to improve the apprehension of smugglers and their clients at the border rather than inland.
+Similarly, in a setting of asymmetric information, Tamura (2013) shows that improved inland apprehension may increase the incidence of migrants exploitation.
+Our paper complements this literature by studying the industrial organisation of the smuggling industry.
+In particular it helps to explain where the high prices, which lead to the establishment of labour/debt contracts first analysed by Friebel and Guriev (2006) come from.

-In contrast to these papers we do not focus on liquidity constrained or on exploited smuggled migrants but on all workers who use the services of smugglers to migrate illegally8 and we study the effects of a larger set of policy measures sale of visas versus more traditional repressive policies through border enforcement, deportation or employers' sanctions - on the equilibrium of the market for smuggled migrants.
-Our results show that only a combination of them may be effective at both eliminating smugglers' businesses and controlling migration flows, while limiting increases in budget deficit entailed by stricter controls.
-These results are robust to the introduction of risk, which, with the noticeable exceptions of Woodland and Yoshida (2006) and Vinogradova (2010), has rarely been addressed in previous studies on illegal immigration control.
+In contrast to these two papers we do not study liquidity constrained nor trafficked migrants.9 We focus on unconstrained workers who use the services of smugglers to willingly migrate illegally.
+This allows us to derive tractable results on the effects of a larger set of policy measures - sale of visas versus more traditional repressive policies through border enforcement, deportation or employers' sanctions - on the equilibrium of the market for smuggled migrants.
+Our results show that only a combination of them may be effective at both eliminating smugglers' businesses and controlling migration flows, and that it also limits the increases in budget deficit entailed by stricter controls.
+Our results are robust to the introduction of risk, which, with the noticeable exceptions of Woodland and Yoshida (2006) and Vinogradova (2010), has rarely been addressed in previous studies on illegal immigration control.